doug-moen/openscad2/rfc/Generalized_Lists.md

 Although new ranges are implemented internally using a more compact representation than lists, at the language and user level, they are operationally indistinguishable from lists, therefore they are lists.
-(Except that they are printed using range notation.)
+(Except that they are printed using range notation, instead of list notation?)
+Note that in Python2 and Haskell, ranges really are lists, and print as lists.
+Eg in Haskell, [1..5] prints as [1,2,3,4,5].
+That would be a valid choice for OpenSCAD as well.

 ## Generalized Slice Notation
 The only place we currently support slice notation is `children(i,j)`.